Hantavirus Reports Surface Nationwide

 - Most importantly, do not handle or feed wild rodents.

 Eastside Exterminators has been in business since 1969 and pioneered the four-step rodent inspection and exclusion process.
 Our team of highly trained, licensed professionals will conduct a 27-point inspection of your home.
-Eastside's structural exclusion experts use top quality materials to create a long-lasting seal that will prevent rodents from gaining access.
+Eastside's structural exclusion experts use top-quality materials to create a long-lasting seal that will prevent rodents from gaining access.
 Trapping throughout the process removes any rodents living on the inside of the structure while the exclusion process takes place.
 Our ongoing Signature Service controls the outside population over time to reduce the pressure to gain entry into your home.
+Call us today at 425-482-2100 to schedule a rodent inspection, and protect your home.